Chastelet

-Chastelet was a castle located beside Jacob's Ford, a ford of the upper Jordan River in Israel.
+Chastelet also known as Beytulahzan was a castle located beside Jacob's Ford, a ford of the upper Jordan River in Israel.
 The castle was built during the Crusades by the Knights Templar and the forces of the Kingdom of Jerusalem but was destroyed by the army of Saladin in 1179.

 Etymology

 The name of the castle comes from the French word châtelet, meaning a fortified gatehouse.
 Jacob's Ford is also known by the Latin name of Vadum Iacob and in modern Hebrew as Ateret.